-Mr. Jeffrey Kin-fung Lam, GBS, JP, aged 65, has been an independent non-executive Director of the Company since 16 September 2009.
+Mr. Jeffrey Kin-fung Lam, GBS, JP, aged 66, has been an independent non-executive Director of the Company since 16 September 2009.
 Mr. Lam was appointed as a non-official member of the Executive Council of Hong Kong in October 2012.
 Mr. Lam is also a member of the National Committee of the Chinese People's Political Consultative Conference and a member of the Legislative Council of Hong Kong.
-He is the Chairman of the Mega Events Fund Assessment Committee, the Independent Commission Against Corruption (ICAC) Complaints Committee and Aviation Security Company Limited.
+He is the Chairman of the Independent Commission Against Corruption (ICAC) Complaints Committee and Aviation Security Company Limited.
 He is also a member of the board of Airport Authority Hong Kong and a member of the Fight Crime Committee in Hong Kong.
 In April 2016, Mr. Lam was appointed as a director of the Hong Kong Mortgage Corporation Limited (HKMC).
 Mr. Lam is also a General Committee Member of the Hong Kong General Chamber of Commerce and the Vice-Chairman of The Hong Kong Shippers' Council.
-In addition, Mr. Lam is an independent nonexecutive director of CC Land Holdings Limited, China Overseas Grand Oceans Group Limited, Chow Tai Fook Jewellery Group Limited and HNA Holding Group Co.
-Limited (formerly known as HNA International Investment Holdings Limited), all of which are listed on the Hong Kong Stock Exchange.
+In addition, Mr. Lam is an independent non-executive director of CC Land Holdings Limited, China Overseas Grand Oceans Group Limited, Chow Tai Fook Jewellery Group Limited, CWT International Limited (formerly known as HNA Holding Group Co.
+Limited) and i-Cable Communications Limited, all of which are listed on the Hong Kong Stock Exchange.
 He has served as the director on the board of Heifer International - Hong Kong since January 2016.
 Mr. Lam was also an independent non-executive director of Hsin Chong Construction Group Ltd. from August 2002 to May 2014 and Bracell Limited (formerly known as Sateri Holdings Limited) until November 2016.